aleen42/PersonalWiki/git/model/model.md

 Each developer pulls and pushes to origin.
 But besides the centralized push-pull relationships, each developer may also pull changes from other peers to form sub teams.
 For example, this might be useful to work together with two or more developers on a big new feature, before pushing the work in progress to origin prematurely.
 In the figure above, there are subteams of Alice and Bob, Alice and David, and Clair and David.

-Technically, this means nothing more than that Alice has defined a Git remote, named bob, pointing to Bob’s repository, and vice versa.
+Technically, this means nothing more than that Alice has defined a Git remote, named bob, pointing to Bob's repository, and vice versa.

 ### The main branches